magic-sph/magic/doc/sphinx/equations.rst

 electromagnetic, and torques due to gravitational coupling between density heterogeneities in the mantle and in the inner core contribute.

+.. seealso:: The mechanical boundary conditions can be adjusted with the parameters
+             :ref:`ktopv <secMechanicalBcs>` and :ref:`kbotv <secMechanicalBcs>`
+	     in the :ref:`&phys_param <secPhysNml>` section of the input namelist.

 Magnetic boundary conditions and inner core conductivity
 --------------------------------------------------------